 Thursday, Nov 20 – 12PM – UC 310

 This session will provide staff and faculty with a basic understanding of the F-1, J-1, and H-1B visa categories.
 We will cover the key characteristics of each visa type, focusing on employment options available to international students and scholars.
 This will be a fast-paced and high level discussion.
-Sarah and Diane are always available for questions about more nuanced cases upon request.
+Our Office of International Students and Scholars team is always available for questions about more nuanced cases upon request.

 Intercultural Connection Games